jamesETsmith/jamesETsmith/README.md

 # About Me

 Hi, I'm James 👋.
-Currently, I am an HPC Software Engineer at [Qognitive](https://www.qognitive.io/).
+Currently, I am a Research Engineer at [Qognitive](https://www.qognitive.io/).
 I design and implement efficient numerical methods for machine learning and quantum computing algorithms and workflows.
 Previously, I was a Member of the Technical Staff at [Lucata](https://lucata.com/) where I worked on porting [GraphBLAS](https://graphblas.org/) to Lucata's custom hardware.
 My work focused on implementing highly parallel linear algebra methods in C/C++.
 Before that I was a Flatiron Research Fellow in the Center for Computational Quantum Physics at the [Flatiron Institute](https://www.simonsfoundation.org/flatiron/center-for-computational-quantum-physics/) developing more efficient and robust algorithms for quantum chemistry.

 ## Work 🖥️